Skip to main content

 Node

-A node is your unit of management in the UI.
-It corresponds to one full node attached to one blockchain network — for example, “Ethereum mainnet, Geth + Lighthouse, archive”.
-The platform runs and reconciles the node so you can point your apps, indexers, or other RPC consumers at it.
-A node is not the same as a process: a single node can map to one or more OS-level processes.
+A node is your unit of management in the UI: one blockchain full node attached to one network — for example, “Ethereum mainnet, Geth + Lighthouse, full”.
+Novacula runs and keeps the node healthy so you can point your apps, indexers, or other RPC consumers at it.
+One node can be several processes under the hood.
+Some chains are single-process (Bitcoin, Tron).
+Ethereum is two: an execution layer client (Geth) plus a consensus layer client (Lighthouse).
+Logs, metrics, and lifecycle controls are surfaced per process in the UI.

 Desired-state model